peterwilliams97/repeats/README.md

 Conclusion
 ----------

-The practical value of the solution discussed above is:
+The practical value of the solutions discussed above is:

 * The naive solution for finding repeated substrings is impractical.
 * The basic Python branch and bound solution has worked well for most corpora that I